Metinis/CraftMine/readme.md

 ## Windows

-I would recommend building using MinGW as it has the best performance for the game.
-Easiest way to build is if you have CLion which should do it automatically for you.

-Issue with Visual Studio is that it uses the MSVC compiler by default which makes the threads slower compared to MinGW.

-To do it manually:

-You can download MinGW from here: https://nuwen.net/mingw.html
+Using Cmake:

-Once properly installed and added to PATH, create a build folder in the CraftMine folder Open cmd and cd to the folder
+Open up cmd and cd to the CraftMine folder location.
-Type the following commands:
+Type in:

-    cmake -G "MinGW Makefiles" ..
-    make
+    cmake .
+    cmake --build . --config Release

-This should build the project in build with the exe file.
+This should build the project in CraftMine/Release and you should see an exe file to run the game.
-Make sure you use the newest MinGW available